danbev/learning-ai/notes/llama.md

         case LLM_NORM_RMS: cur = ggml_rms_norm(ctx, cur, hparams.f_norm_rms_eps); break;
     }
 ```
-In this case type is `LLM_NORM_RMS` which is a root mean square normalization.
+In this case type is `LLM_NORM_RMS` which is a Root Mean Squared normalization.

 Just to remind ourselves what RMS normalization is, lets take a look at an
 example: